-Today, in the 1962 Dominican Rite Calendar, we celebrate the feast of the illustrious St. Peter Martyr, martyr, of the Order of Preachers.
-The feast is II Class and the semi-festive office is prayed according to the rubrics.
+Today, in the 1962 Dominican Rite Calendar, we celebrate the IV Sunday after Easter.
+But, it is also the feast of the illustrious St. Peter Martyr, martyr, of the Order of Preachers.
+And since his feast is II Class, we make a commemoration of his feast at Lauds this morning.

 At Milan, St. Peter Martyr, of the Order of Preachers.
 To the very end of his life he preserved the dazzling jewel of virginity.
 With great energy he fought against the heretics by his preaching and teaching.
 When he was fatally stabbed by the heretics and lay dying on the ground, he wrote with his own blood the Catholic doctrine he had so staunchly defended in life.
 He died April 6.